 Implementation of spill requests will take into account TDG monitoring data and the observed condition of migrant juveniles and adults, along with juvenile migration monitoring data. - 2.3.1.
 The Corps will monitor TDG from a station in the Bonneville forebay and from multiple stations located below Bonneville Dam. - 2.3.2.
 The TDG data will be reported every four hours starting prior to the Spring Creek National Fish Hatchery (NFH) fish release, but not later than March 10 for all stations at Bonneville.
 Spill volume and total project flow will be reported at the same time. - 2.3.3.
 The TDG data collection will continue year round at Bonneville forebay and Warrendale stations.
 The TDG monitoring plan is described in detail in Appendix D. - 2.3.4.
 Excessive TDG levels, which may harm fish, will be controlled to the extent possible, subject to river flow conditions.
-Control measures will include system spill allocations through the spill priority list issued levels by RCC, nighttime or daytime spill limits, and shaping of spill discharge. - 2.4.
-Juvenile Fish Passage Facilities. - 2.4.1.
-Powerhouse One Operating Criteria - 2.4.1.1.
-December 01 through February 28 (Winter maintenance period). - a.
+Control measures will include system spill allocations through the spill priority list issued levels by RCC, nighttime or daytime spill limits, and shaping of spill discharge.

+2.4.1.
+Powerhouse One Operating Criteria

+2.4.1.1.
+December 01 through February 28 (Winter Maintenance Period).

+- a.
 Screens (STS,VBS) in place in the two PH1 priority units will remain until December 15 to prevent adult salmonids from falling back through turbine units, thereby shortening some aspects of the winter maintenance period by two weeks. - b.
 Remove all STSs and VBSs after 15 December. - c.
 Main unit gatewell drawdown will be measured a minimum of once per week.
 Remove debris from forebay and trashracks as required to maintain less than 1.5' of total drawdown in gatewells. - d.
-Remove debris from forebay, trash racks, and gatewell slots such that these areas are free of debris.
+Remove debris from forebay, trash racks, and gatewell slots such that these areas are free of debris. - e.
+The ice and trash sluiceway (ITS) operations after November 30 are detailed in section 2.5.3.g - f.

-e.
 Avian Abatement Measures.
 Reinstall or repair avian predator control lines as soon as possible following damage or removal.
 Install and maintain new avian predator control lines in locations determined to be significantly impacted by avian predators.
 Avian abatement measures shall be in place by March 01 unless this work is delayed because of inclement weather.
 If this occurs, the work will be completed as soon as the weather permits after that date.
 However, there will be no avian abatement measures, other than avian lines, performed from September through March each year.